Fredd124/Vscode-Installer-Updater/README.md

    ```bash
    sudo python3 vscode_installer_updater.py
    ```
-   Note: The script requires sudo privileges to install the Discord .deb package and manage system packages.
+   Note: The script requires sudo privileges to install the Vscode .deb package and manage system packages.
 Make sure to run it in an environment where you have these privileges.